 On this blog, we’re discussing the prime moments to incorporate sponsored content in your China PR, the available formats, and some of the best channels based on your PR goals.

 When Is The Best Time To Use Sponsored Content For Your China PR

 As a good rule of thumb, with any media effort, you’ll want to ensure that you have enough business activity in China to support a long-term strategy.
-The media prioritizes businesses that are highly relevant locally, so your media strategy should be able to highlight what you’re doing in China to gain traction.
+The media prioritizes businesses that are highly relevant locally, so your media strategy, perhaps guided by a trusted PR agency in China, should be able to highlight what you’re doing in China to gain traction.
 Simply distributing news announcements from your corporate headquarters may gain you short-term coverage but won't get you sustained media interest.

 Once you’ve decided to move ahead with sponsored content for your China PR, it’s time to plan your integrated PR strategy based on your business goals.

 These are the best times to use sponsored content: